MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 ## Next steps

-Continue to explore options to run JBoss EAP on Azure.
+Continue to explore options to run Red Hat JBoss EAP on Azure.

 > [!div class="nextstepaction"]
 > [Learn more about JBoss EAP on Azure](../ee/jboss-on-azure.md)